It looks like Apple is working on not one, but two foldable phones

 Would you buy a folding Apple phone?

 If you’re an Apple fan that’s found yourself gazing at foldable smartphones from other manufacturers, you might not have long to wait before you can get your own foldable iPhone.
-Taiwanese outlet Economic Daily News recently reported that Apple has two prototype foldable iPhones in development that just passed internal tests for durability.
+Taiwanese outlet Economic Daily News recently reported that Apple has two prototype foldable iPhones and foldable iPads in development that just passed internal tests for durability.

 As we’ve seen with reports from other manufacturers, the devices claimed to be in development are of two orientations.
 One is a vertically-folding phone, similar to the Samsung Galaxy Z Flip or the reimagined Moto Razr.
 The other folds from tablet orientation into a smartphone size, but the screens are separate, like on dual-screen devices we’ve seen from LG or Microsoft.